10 Must Things to do in Savannah on Your First Visit

 Mercer – Williams House

-Originally the house of Johnny Mercer, but better known as the residence of Jim Williams, who was a well known antique dealer in Savannah.
-Williams also played an active role in restoring a lot of great houses in the Historic District.
-The Mercer – Williams house is best known as the scene of the crime, that is documented in the ” Midnight in the Garden of Good Evil “.
-The house is now owned by Williams’ sister, who turned it into a museum, and can be seen on a guided tour.
+Originally it was the house of Johnny Mercer, but it’s better known as the residence of Jim Williams, who was a well-known antique dealer in Savannah, who also played an active role in restoring a lot of great houses in the Historic District.

 Juliette Gordon Low Birthplace

-I visited Juliette Gordon Low Birthplace as part of the Ghosts and Gravestones tour, but the house can also be seen on a guided tour throughout the day.
+I visited Juliette Gordon Low Birthplace as part of the Ghosts and Gravestones tour, but the house tours run throughout the day every 30-40 minutes.
+Tickets are $15.
+Plan to spend about one hour at the house.

 Owens – Thomas House & Slave Quarters